-We’ve increased the number of skilled workers in
+CommHIT is proud to announce that it has increased the number of skilled workers

-RRCC is CommHIT’s US program funded by the Department of Labor (DoL).
-RRCC provides 250 eligible individuals in rural Florida communities with up to $3,000 in grant-funded job training, instructional services, and support to prepare them for select direct care health occupations.
+RRCC is CommHIT’s $2.5M program funded by the United States Department of Labor (USDoL).
+Through RRCC, CommHIT has provided hundreds of eligible individuals in rural Florida communities with up to $3,000 in grant-funded job training, instructional services, and support to prepare them for select direct care health occupations.

 - Community health workers (CHWs)